 However, unlike the AI we have today that focuses on augmenting or replacing humans by improving our effectiveness or efficiency, AGI is closer to the representation of AI that we see depicted in movies: robots displaying adaptation, learning, creativity, and perhaps even sentience.

-Dall-E 2 and ChatGPT are among the most publicised current examples of AI.
+and are among the most publicised current examples of AI.
 The former uses natural language to rapidly create realistic images or art from text descriptions, while the latter is a large language model designed as a chatbot to answer user questions in a conversational manner.

 What are the limitations of AI?

 I recently asked ChatGPT to reveal the biggest issues that could potentially influence the future of sport.
 It reasonably stated climate change, athlete safety, corruption, doping, inclusivity and overuse injuries.

 Then I asked for the main catalysts required to reach new levels of human performance.
 It responded advanced physical and mental training techniques, new technology, and a better understanding of nutrition and genetics.
 A quick Google search might have given the same information.
 Concerns have been raised around , its inability to appropriately source information, and perhaps most worryingly, its capacity to simply .